Streamlinelv/cartbounty/readme.txt

 * Monitor live cart activity in your store and have a better overview of what is happening in your store
 * See which products are being placed into shopping carts to know which are products are trending and what your customers are interested in
-* Analyze which products are being placed into the cart, but not getting purchased
+* Manually analyze which products are being placed into the cart, but not getting purchased
 * Knowledge about the potential revenue that is missed out

 If you would rather not see ghost carts, you can exclude them from being saved in your CartBounty settings tab.

-= How to enable email notifications about abandoned carts? =
+= How do the email notifications work? =

 Once the cart is saved and is considered as abandoned, you will receive a notification about it in your email.
 You will not be notified about previously abandoned carts.